swayf/grako/README.rst

 ==============

 - **tip**
-    * Implemented lazy rendering of template fields.
+    * Lazy rendering of template fields.
-    * Implemented rendering of iterables using a specified separator.
+    * Rendering of iterables using a specified separator.
+    * Basic documentation of the *rendering engine*.

 - **1.1.0**
     * *BUG!* Need to preserve state when closure iterations match partially.